 Download the free Geocaching app and start your outdoor treasure hunting game using GPS-enabled devices.
 Participants navigate to a specific set of GPS coordinates and then attempt to find the geocache (container) hidden at that location.
 Sign the logbook and return the geocache to its original location.

-Walk around the Cambridge green belt or river trails, up Mangakawa hill, or for the more adventurous, hike up Pirongia mountain and stay in a Hut overnight.
+Walk around the Cambridge green belt or river trails, visit Mangakawa hill, or for the more adventurous, hike climb Pirongia mountain and stay in a Hut overnight.
 Visit the Cambridge i-SITE for Cambridge and local walking maps, Pirongia, Sanctuary Mountain and Te Aroha Hiking Maps.
 Pirongia Hut Tickets are also available – $5 adults $2.50 kids – plus personal locator beacons and Freeze-dried food from Radix.

 Also see Llamas, miniature donkeys, goats, black-nose sheep, bison, horses – find out more at Cambridge i-SITE 07 823 3456